Valery Bykovsky: Soyuz programme

 Bykovsky was assigned to be the commander of the original Soyuz 2 mission, which was planned to be launched soon after Soyuz 1.
 Two of the three crewmen from Soyuz 2 were to conduct an extravehicular activity (EVA) and enter Soyuz 1.
 During the Soyuz 1 flight, many concurrent problems forced mission control to command an early reentry of the spacecraft.
 This also caused them to cancel the Soyuz 2 flight as no rendezvous could occur.
 On Soyuz 1, tube holding the main parachute was too rough, which created enough friction that the drogue parachute was unable to pull it out.
 The spacecraft struck the ground at approximately 93 miles per hour, killing Vladimir Komarov.
 As the Soyuz 2 capsule was made with the same specifications as Soyuz 1, if the mission had flown Bykovsky and his crew would have been killed.

 He flew the Soyuz 22 mission with Vladimir Aksyonov.
 The mission launched on 15 September 1976.
 The capsule was originally a backup for the Apollo–Soyuz Test Project (ASTP).
 The main purpose of the mission was studying and practising Earth observation techniques.

 He flew the Soyuz 31 mission to the Salyut 6 space station with the East German Sigmund Jähn.
 It was launched on 26 August 1978.
 They joined two other cosmonauts on the space station that had arrived on Soyuz 29.
 The four conducted biological experiments on themselves during their stay.
 Bykovsky and Jähn undocked from the station in the Soyuz 29 capsule on 3 September and landed back on Earth later that day.

 Post-cosmonaut career

-Much of his later career was devoted to promoting the Intercosmos programme amongst the world's Socialist nations.
+Much of his later career was devoted to promoting the Intercosmos programme amongst the world's socialist nations.
 Due to his age, he was moved from active duty to the reserves in 1988.
-He became the director of the Centre of Soviet Science & Culture in East Berlin after the Soyuz 31 mission.
+He became the director of the Centre of Soviet Science and Culture in East Berlin after the Soyuz 31 mission.
 He retired sometime in 1990.

+Valery Bykovsky established the Russian Federation of Cosmonautics (RFC) in 1998 with the objective of advancing the development of space exploration and science in Russia.
+The RFC's main goals included increasing public interest in space exploration, providing educational opportunities for young people, and supporting research and development initiatives in the space sector.
+Bykovsky was the president of the RFC until his death in 2019.